-STORY / GAMEPLAY You control a spaceship (viewed from above) and you must destroy all the meteorites and other space debris or spacecrafts that move around you.
-You use your laser guns and collision shields to protect your ship and complete each level.
-Each world is divided into 6 levels with different difficulty levels.
-At the end of each level you must confront a big mother-ship in order to fly to the next world.
-When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background, like in Space Harrier).
-The gameplay is pretty addictive, even if you are not an Asteroids series fan, since Stardust takes the series to a much higher and more impressive status.
-You must also collect bonuses by shooting each enemy which will help you upgrade your weapons, gain energy and refuel your shields.
+STORY / GAMEPLAY You control a spaceship (viewed from above) and you must destroy all the asteroids and other space debris or alien spacecrafts that move around you.
+You use your laser guns and collision shield to protect your ship and complete the level.
+Each world is divided into 6 different levels, with increased difficulty.
+At the end of each level you must battle against a gigantic mother-ship to fly to the next world.
+Upon travelling to the next world the camera perspective changes to a 3D-style shooter game (you see the enemies coming from the background) like Space Harrier.
+The gameplay is pretty addictive even if you are not an Asteroids fan since Stardust takes the series to a much higher and more impressive status.
+You can also collect a variety of bonuses by shooting enemies.
+These are vital and will help you upgrade your weapons, increase the ship's energy and recharge your shields.

 GRAPHICS / SOUND Stardust is very impressive, from the great introduction that looks like a Star Wars intro to the in-game action.
 Although there is no background scrolling, the sprites are pre-rendered and move fast and smooth around the screen.
 Each level is superbly detailed, having a variety of animated scenes.
 The animation is flawless and the visuals feature a wide variety of metallic colors.
 The sprites (from starships to moving rocks) are all pre-rendered and they move smoothly around you.
 I must also admit that the 3D perspective stages are way too impressive!
 Note that the Amiga version offers up to 32 colors on screen (the STE version uses up to 16) and although Amiga could easily use more simultaneous colors (say, an EHB-mode with 64 colors) the graphics look great.
 The game's sound features in-game techno music and sampled stereo effects (lasers, explosions, a robotic voice that announces bonuses and more).
 Comparably, the Amiga version has minor differences when compared to the Atari STE except of the larger color palette and the screen mode.